freeCodeCamp/freeCodeCamp/docs/how-to-translate-the-website.md

 The client/react side of our website is translated into various world languages using [react-i18next](https://react.i18next.com/) and [i18next](https://www.i18next.com/).
-Server translations use [i18n](https://github.com/mashpie/i18n-node).

 > [!NOTE]
 > This does not include the curriculum